tvislavski/spring-product-management/README.md

 - On Unix run `./mvnw spring-boot:run`
 - On Windows run `mvnw.cmd spring-boot:run`
-- REST endpoints are available on `localhost:8080`
+- REST endpoints are available on `http://localhost:8080`
+- Swagger documentation is available on `http://localhost:8080/swagger-ui.html`

 ## Database